Summer Volunteering Opportunities

 - Be truly appreciated for the work you do!

 What TEEN volunteer opportunities are available at OCL?

 All programs require an application and possible orientation.
 Please check your local library branch for details.

-Earn up to 15 community service hours by reading and reviewing up to five books from our selected lists of award winning books.
+- Earn up to 15 community service hours by reading and reviewing the latest YA books.
 Reviews will be displayed in the library and posted on the Teen Zone webpage.
 Click here for more information.